olafnub/bc-guide/blog/2025-04-06-welcome-blog.md

 ## About this Project
 The internet is filled with guides and resources, and many of them are really good / a hidden gem.
 The problem is for anyone that wants to kick start their web3 journey will most likely not have access to those materials as their stacked upon the thousands of other guides.

-Therefore, the idea of this project is to provide an online guide about web3, crypto, and the blockchain industry **with these resources**; Allowing anyone who's interested, to learn on their own pace and on their learning way, as there will be videos, articles, and hands-on exercises.
-Treat this as your personal web3 library.
+So, we decided to make a compile all the best resources on web3 and make it a one-stop shop for those interested in exploring web3, crypto, and the blockchain industry.
+Empowering those who learn best on their own pace and their way of learning as there will be videos, articles, and hands-on exercises.
+Treat this as your personal web3 pocket book.

-Note: If there's any suggestions, feel free to check out the <a href="/create-a-post">"create a post"</a> tab, type up the suggestion and submit!
-Don't worry as it won't be uploaded to the blog section automatically -- It'll just allow me to see the feedback w/o having to create another form.
+Note: If there's any suggestions, feel free to check out the <a href="/contribute">"Contribute"</a> tab, and send me whatever message you'd like, whether there's information that can reworded differently, or are unclear, or wrong.
+Readers like you will help this project flourish!